aegatlin/metamark/README.md

 A markdown utility.

-This is a form from metamark that aims to add features like:
+This is a form from metamark that aims to add extra features like:

-- includes CLI utilities
+[x] single-line conversion to JSON
-- image + ress parsing
+[x] includes CLI utilities and npm script.
-- more customization
+[x] custom link prefix to match your frontend routes [] image + ress parsing for obsidian ![[filename]] syntax [] custom assets url prefix (for CDN hosting or image-resizing) [] optional image-pre-processing scripts for easy hosting [] link graph extraction (backlinks of each-files + ressource) [] more customization options

 ## CLI usage